MichaelKazarian/wds/_posts/2020-12-12-improve-your-foreign-vocabulary-part3.markdown

 tags: [organize]
 author: Mykhailo_Kazarian
 ---
-When you learned new words, you face a new problem.
+When you learned new words, you face a new challenge.
 You can't remember learned words.
 Let's figure out how to avoid it.

 ***